Boroondara-Carey Eagles FC: Wesley College heritage (2003–2007) and merge with Templestowe Eagles (2008–2014)

+Carey Grammar heritage (2005–2014)

-The last of the original clubs was to be Old Carey SC, founded in 2005 by alumni and parents of the Kew based independent school, Carey Baptist Grammar School, that would play out of their sports complex in Bulleen.
+The last of the original clubs was to be Old Carey SC, founded in 2005 by alumni and parents of the Kew based independent school Carey Baptist Grammar School, a fellow Associated Public Schools of Victoria of Wesley College.
+The club played out of the school's sports complex in Bulleen, where the present entity competes as of to the 2024 season.
 After mixed results in 2005–2010, the senior men's team would find itself in tier six for 2011, the same league as its future merger partner.
 Old Carey and Boroondara Eagles first clashed on 21 May 2011 at the Carey sports complex in what would be a 4–3 thriller with the winning fourth goal by Carey being scored at the 89th minute.
 In 2012, Old Carey would see default promotion to tier five, where the club would stay before its merger with the eagles in early 2015, whilst eagles would remain in tier six.
 The two clubs last faced each other in round fifteen of the 2012 season on 28 July, with Old Carey again prevailing at the Carey complex, winning 3–1.

+Present day and leagues ascension (2015–present)

 The two clubs would officially merge in late 2014, coming into effect in February 2015.
 The Boroondara-Carey Eagles would compete in Old Carey's tier five league spot for 2015, but would be relegated into the Victorian State League Division 4 northern conference.
 Whilst finishing mid-table in 2016, the resurgent Eagles would finish first three times in a row for 2017, 2018, and 2019.